huffduff/peck/README.md

 ## The goal

-To build a platform and language independent cli build tool, similar to Bazel, that leverages existing tools to do the heavy liftimg.
+To build a platform and language independent cli build tool, similar to Bazel, that leverages existing tools to do the heavy lifting.

 ### Docker